 (3) The Minister may amend or revoke a declaration under section 5 of the Act that a gas transmission pipeline is a PIA pipeline without an application for the amendment or revocation.

-9. Criteria for making a declaration
+9. Criteria for making declaration

 (1) This regulation applies to the Minister when deciding whether to make a declaration under section 5 of the Act.